-- Completing on an annual basis the Employee Acceptable Use of Technology Agreement.
-An electronic version of the agreement may also serve as the official record in lieu of a paper copy. - Protecting the integrity of their board user account credentials and being accountable for their use by: - o Never sharing their password - o Not using the same password for work as for personal accounts - o Not writing down passwords or including them in email - Not storing passwords electronically unless encrypted - Abiding by generally accepted rules of etiquette, including the following: - o Be polite and respectful.
-Do not be abusive in your exchanges with others. - o Use appropriate language.
-The use of abusive, harassing, or profane language is prohibited. - o Do not post chain letters or engage in "spamming". - Conserving internet bandwidth by limiting activities known to consume large amounts of bandwidth. - o e.g. video streaming to multiple individual devices when a single stream to a projector would be more appropriate. - o e.g. audio streaming during the school day when a radio would be more appropriate. - Complying with the Board's Personal Network Device policy if using a Personal Network Device. - Ensuring that when sending Commercial Electronic Messages that the message is compliant with the Canadian Anti Spam Legislation requirements. - o The sender of a Commercial Electronic Message must: - Have the consent of the recipient - Provide their identification, including mailing address - Provide a readily available method to unsubscribe
+- Completing, on an annual basis, the Employee Acceptable Use of Technology Agreement.
+An electronic version of the agreement may also serve as the official record in lieu of a paper copy. - Protecting the integrity of their board user account credentials and MFA tokens and being accountable for their use by:

+- Never sharing their password - Securely storing MFA and security tokens - Not using the same password for work as for personal accounts - Not writing down passwords or including them in email - Not storing passwords electronically unless encrypted - Abiding by generally accepted rules of etiquette, including the following: - Be polite and respectful.
+Do not be abusive in your exchanges with others. - Use appropriate language.
+The use of abusive, harassing, or profane language is prohibited. - Do not post chain letters or engage in "spamming". - Abiding by the following generally accepted rules of etiquette for preventative care of the board issued device: - Protect the device from damage or theft. - Ensure the device is stored in a safe and secure location - Ensuring the correct power adapter is connected - Ensure the device is cared for in an appropriate manner: - Do not place anything on the keyboard before closing the screen - Avoid having food or beverages around the laptop - Do not expose the device to extreme hot or cold temperatures - o Clean the device often, i.e. with a microfiber cloth - Do not have any items pressed against the laptop when being stored - Ensuring only authorized and approved software or applications are installed on board issued devices - Ensuring your board issued device is only used or accessed by PVNC board staff - Conserving Internet bandwidth by limiting activities known to consume large amounts of bandwidth - e.g. video streaming to multiple individual devices when a single stream to a projector would be more appropriate. - e.g. audio streaming during the school day when a radio would be more appropriate. - Complying with the Board's Personal Network Device policy if using a Personal device on a Board network, i.e. BYOD - All devices connecting to the PVNCCDSB Corporate network must be board approved and should be connected to that network wirelessly. - Devices attached to the PVNCCDSB Corporate network must be approved by the Supervisor of Corporate Systems - Personal devices connecting to the BYOD network must comply with the Board's Personal Network Device Policy - Ensuring that when sending Commercial Electronic Messages that the message is compliant with the Canadian Anti Spam Legislation requirements.
+The sender of a Commercial Electronic Message must: - Have the consent of the recipient - Provide their identification, including mailing address - Provide a readily available method to unsubscribe